Rogielssilva/react-native-admob/README.md

 ## Installation

-You can use npm or Yarn to install the latest beta version:
+Do the clone of this in your project

 **npm:**

-    npm i --save react-native-admob@next

-**Yarn:**

-    yarn add react-native-admob@next

-In order to use this library, you have to link it to your project first.
-There's excellent documentation on how to do this in the [React Native Docs](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).
+  In order to use this libary in your project

-Alternatively for iOS you can install the library with CocoaPods by adding a line to your `Podfile`;

-    pod 'react-native-admob', path: '../node_modules/react-native-admob'

-### iOS

-For iOS you will have to add the [Google Mobile Ads SDK](https://developers.google.com/admob/ios/quick-start#import_the_mobile_ads_sdk) to your Xcode project.
+    npm install file:react-native-admob

+    react-native run-androind

+    react-native start -- --reset-cache

 ### Android